lavishkaran/Pagistnation/README.md

 anything else.
 Questions:
 How to collabrate with diffrent colleges?
-How to get more rech?
+How to get more reach?
 How to influence teachers to upload their notes on apllication.